PC Gamer's Best of E3 2021 Awards

 Fraser: I'm really excited to see how quickly I vomit while racing down a mountain on a bike in first-person.
 I'm guessing five minutes.

-Tyler: Morgan, I thought I'd never hear those three words in that order again: "Diddy King Racing."
+Tyler: Morgan, I thought I'd never hear those three words in that order again: "Diddy Kong Racing."
 E3 week is full of surprises.

 Stalker 2: Heart of Chernobyl